 Applications are considered by a selection panel which includes the Dean and Deputy Dean of the University Graduate College and Senior members of UGC staff.
-We will aim to notify you of the result via email within four weeks of the closing date.

 Successful applicants will be expected to provide interim reports and an end of project report on their activities and expenditure.
 The details of the reporting will be supplied with confirmation of the award.
 The funding panel will not authorise any additional top-up funding to applicants following this round.
 All unused funds must be returned to the University Graduate College.

 We have a rolling programme where applicants can submit at their convenience.
 Noted below are dates of when the application review meetings will take place throughout the year.
 In order for your application to be reviewed at a particular date, please ensure you submit your application by a date suggested under the column entitled ‘Submit Application By’.
-You will be notified of the outcome of your application within one week of the review meeting.
+You will be notified of the outcome of your application within two weeks of the review meeting.

-|Application Review Meeting Dates:||Submit Application by:|
+|Application Review Meeting Dates:||Submit Application By:|

 |Friday 28 March 2014||Monday 17 March 2014|